telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 ![Raw Inspector with decoded content](../images/livetraffic/inspectors/inspectors-raw-decoded.png)

+#### Request Raw Inspector Details

+Every HTTP(S) request begins with plain text headers that describe what the client requests as a resource or operation.
+The first line of the request (the **Request line**) contains the following values:

+* The HTTP method&mdash;For example, __GET__.
+* The URL path which is being requested&mdash;For example, `/index.html`.
+* The HTTP version&mdash;For example, `HTTP/1.2`.

+The **Request line** can consist of one or more headers listed in rows that contains name-value pairs of metadata about the request and the client, such as the `User-Agent` and `Accept-Language`.

+The **Request body** (if such exist) appears at the bottom and is separated by an empty line from the last header.

+#### Response Raw Inspector Details

+Like the HTTP request, every HTTP response begins with plain text headers describing the request's result.
+The first line of the response (the **Status line**) contains the following values:

+* The HTTP version&mdash;For example, `HTTP/1.1`.
+* The response status code&mdash;For example, `200`.
+* The response status text&mdash;For example, `OK`.

+The **Status line** can consist of one or more headers listed in rows that contain name-value pairs of metadata about the response and the server, such as the length of the response file, the content type, and how the response can be cached.

+The **Response body** (if such exist) appears at the bottom and is separated by an empty line from the last header.

 ### Preview Inspector

 The **Preview Inspector**, available in the **Request** section only, allows you to view the response bodies as an image or an HTML page, depending on the response content.
 The inspector can display the most common web image formats, including JPEG, PNG, GIF, and less common formats like cursors, WebP, JPEG-XR, bitmaps, and TIFF.